Looking for things to do in Santorini? Below you will find great tips and a suggested itinerary for three days 😉

 As soon as I arrived in Santorini for the first time in July 2014, I was captivated by its unforgettable beauty.

 In 2019, in my role as travel blogger, I committed to explore as many Santorini attractions as I could during 10 days on the island.

-There are many extraordinary places to visit in Santorini, and in this post I want to share the 30 best and unique things to do in Santorini on your next trip.
+There are many extraordinary places to visit in Santorini, and in this post I want to give some tips on what to do in Santorini on your next trip.

 From visiting red and black beaches, to discovering famous Instagrammable places, experiencing wine tasting, watching a Greek wedding show, touring the volcano caldera and enjoying the vibrant nightlife, hereis a list of the 30 best things to do in Santorini.